Gaspéite

 Gaspéite, a very rare nickel carbonate mineral, with the formula (Ni,Fe,Mg)CO3, is named for the place it was first described, in the Gaspé Peninsula, Québec, Canada.

 Gaspéite is the nickel rich member of the calcite group.
 A solid solution series exists between all members of this group with divalent cations readily exchanged within the common crystal structure.
 It forms massive to reniform papillary aggregates in fractures, botryoidal concretions in laterite or fracture infill.
-It is also present as stains and patinas on iron oxide boxworks of gossanous material.
+It is also present as stains and patinas on iron oxide boxworks of gossaniferous material.

 Paragenesis

 Gaspéite is formed in the regolith as a supergene enrichment mineral of hypogene nickel sulfide minerals, generally in arid or semi-arid environments which produce conditions amenable to concentration of calcareous or carbonate minerals in the weathering profile.

 Gaspéite from Widgiemooltha is associated with talc carbonated komatiite-associated nickel sulfide gossans and is probably formed by substitution of nickel into carbonates such as magnesite which are formed by oxidation of the talc-carbonate lithology, and of primary and supergene nickel sulfide minerals.

 Gaspéite is formed from a similar process to the weathering of other sulfide minerals to form carbonate minerals.
 The sulfide minerals which are weathered to produce gaspéite are pentlandite, violarite, millerite and rarely nickeline.